-I consider myself to be an observer of life.
+I am an observer of life.
 Sure, I participate in life but mostly observe, analyse and look to understand it.
-Like you and most people, I read the news and read what people put onto social media, I listen to people when they talk, I watch films and TV shows of all types bar soap operas.
+I do this to help me understand me and my place in the world as much as I do it to understand the world around us.
+Like you and most other people, I read the news and read what people put onto social media, I listen to people talk, I watch films and TV shows of all types except daily soap operas.

-Also, probably like you and many others, after gorging on entertainment, news and people’s activities, most of the time I am left wondering what the hell is this all about?
+Probably also like you and many others, after gorging on entertainment, news and people’s life activities, most of the time I am left wondering what the hell is this all about?
 Why do people live the lives they live?
-Why are people so awkward in their daily activities?
+Why are people so awkward in their daily lives?
 Why do people pick on those who are different?
 How do we justify our actions, whether good or bad?
 How do we decide right and wrong, a concept that changes as society evolves?

-Has taken me 42 years to understand the nature of human interaction and human life.
-Has been a gradual process.
-Being a man who has given much of himself and his time to others, this is a bitter pill to swallow.
+It has taken me 42 years to understand the nature of human interaction and human life.
+This has been a gradual process.
+Being a man who has given much of himself and his time to others, the conclusion I have come to is a bitter pill to swallow.

-The Great Lie: We are not a social species
+The Great Lie: We are a social species

 We are piss poor at social.
 We try.
 Boy do we try but we get social so wrong because we are not a social species.
 We delude ourselves into believing we are social and, so by extensions, sociable.
-But, when we consider the origin (singular) of human societies and the origins (plural) of language and review human life within any developed society from that root and we can only come to one conclusion: We are not inherently social.
+But, when we consider the origin of human societies and the origins of language, and their evolution thereof, and review human life within any developed society from the language and societal root, we can only come to one conclusion: We are not inherently social.

 The birds and the bees

 Ants and bees are social animals.
 They live in colonies.
 A colony without its queen will perish quickly.
 Each member of the colony acts to benefit the queen and the whole of the colony.
 Few ants or bees act out of personal self interest.
-Drones have no sex life.
-The fate of the colony’s heritage rests with the child bearing queen and its chosen mate.
+A colony’s drones have no sex life of their own.
+The fate of the colony’s heritage rests with the child bearing queen and its chosen mate or mates.

 Birds live in nests.
 Where we see one bird nest we usually see more bird nests in close proximity.
 Birds tend to congregate in groups.
 Birds mate, lay eggs, the eggs hatch, the parents teach their young to fly then send them on their way.
-Are these social animals or animals that just choose to group together for safety?
+Are these social animals or animals that just choose to group together for safety and mutual benefit?

 Domestic cats.
-Most people would say cats are not social animals.
-Cats do as they please, go where they want and usually hate seeing other cats in their territory.
-I have a cat, two cats if we include the stray I feed, de-flea and house on cold days & nights.
-Cats are sociable, patient and pleasant to humans.
+Most people say cats are not social animals.
+Cats do as they please, go where they want and usually hate to see other cats in their territory.
+I have a cat, two cats if we include the stray I feed, de-flea and home on cold days & nights.
+Cats are sociable.
+Cats are often patient and pleasant to humans.
 Few cats readily accept the presence of other cats treading the same patch of Earth but we do know cats will live in cat societies when it serves them to do so.

 The origin of human society

-We are born into these huge societies where people are socially connected by housing estates, phones, the Internet, TVs, radios and printed media.
+We are born into these huge societies where people are socially connected by housing estates, phones, the Internet, TVs, radios, printed media, local shops, common areas and other places where we intermingle.
 People rarely question the existence of schools, hospitals, shops and technology.
-We easily forget or never question that civilisation and society has not always been the way it is, the way it was when we were born into it.
+We easily forget or never question that civilisation and society has not always been the way it is and the way it was when we were born into it.

 To understand the nature of society we first need to reverse engineer society.
 To do this we need to strip away the trappings of modern life, to imagine land with no built houses or huts, to assume only pockets of spread out groups of humans with populations fewer than 50 people each, and to bring back predators that hunt humans.

 Imagine you are a member of a tribe that numbers 25 people.
-You know every member of the group.
-You do your bit to help the tribe because if you don’t help your tribe you become a deadweight who endangers the tribe’s future and its unity.
+You know every member of the group by sight.
 Huts have not been invented yet so you live in a cave and sometimes, when necessary to stay alive, you sleep high up in a tree.
+You do your part to help your tribe survive the burdens of life because if you don’t help your tribe to survive you become a dead-weight who endangers the tribe’s future and its unity.

-Lucky for you, the tribe genius observed that fires start in woods when trees and plants are dry and the wind blows long and hard so he rubbed two sticks together and discovered how to make fire.
+Lucky for you, one of your clan — the tribe genius — observed that fires start in woods when trees and plants are dry and the wind blows long and hard.
+He tried to summon that magic by rubbing two sticks together and eventually discovered how to make fire.

 But then.. disaster!
 A member of another tribe drops his fire-stick in the woods while carrying it to his tribe.
-Animals perish, food plants burn (plant cultivation has yet to be invented) and other tribes lose members.
+Animals perish.
+Food plants burn.
+Other tribes lose members in the fire.
+Plant cultivation not yet invented and animal herding yet to be evolved, it looks like people will die of starvation.
 Guess who gets the blame?

 Jump a few hundred years forward and we see tribes at war over long forgotten magic spell cast by a witch several hundred years ago.
 Some tribes have formed strategic alliances to help them battle other tribes.
-Jump further centuries ahead and we see ever bigger societies and civilisations form as groups merge and expand outwards to cover more land with buildings and roads.
+Jump further centuries ahead and we see ever bigger societies and civilisations form as groups merge and expand outwards.
+Roads begin to criss-cross the landscape and well trodden paths become bereft of vegetation.
+Buildings are getting bigger and fancier as technology and engineering knowledge improve.

 Go a few hundred years before your birth into the tribe and we see a smaller tribe.
-A few thousand years before and we see a small family hunt, forage and roam the land with occasional interaction with other small families.
+A few thousand years before then and we see a small family of humans hunt, forage and roam the land with occasional interaction with other small families.
 Humans are still too few to form tribes, land is plentiful, food is plentiful and no one worries about people eaten by predators because language has yet to develop to the stage where people can communicate enough of a life story to engage someone’s emotions.
 But there is sex and humans from different families can bond through it and there is art so people can draw pictures of animals with big teeth chasing cave people.
 Yes, that picture on the cave wall of the red haired woman with big boobs being chased by a sabre toothed tiger was the one you hooked up with when the trees had brown leaves.
 That second scene on the wall of the woman with one arm who is cradling a baby is her now.
+That could be your baby but you lack the ability to ask.

 We are a transactional species

 We do what we do because we decide the outcome of any action performed yields a transactional benefit.
 When there is no benefit offered we find excuses to get out of activities; this leaves us free to waste time doing nothing of any importance to life or society.
-For instance, people prefer to sleep than do to something that offers no transactional benefit.
+People prefer to sleep than do to something that offers no transactional benefit.

 Ask any child above toddler age to help with chores and you will nearly always get back a cry of ‘What’s in it for me?’
-Parents invariably find themselves bribing and manipulating their children to help with chores once children realize their own value and develop a sense of individuality.
+Parents invariably find themselves bribing and manipulating their children to help with chores once children realize their own value to others.
+Children grow less amenable as they develop a sense of individuality.

-People frequently go outside of home to go to work, to visit relatives or to shop, for example, but they do as much as they can to avoid conversation with anyone they pass along the journey.
+People frequently go outside of home to go to work, to visit relatives or to shop but they do as much as they can to avoid conversation with anyone they pass along the journey.
 Sure, we nod to acknowledge people we pass but we prefer to duck ‘n’ dive when we see someone we know unless there is a need to speak.
-We all do this.
+We all play this hide & seek game.
 Every.
 Single.
 One.
 Of.
 Us.

 We avoid people who might delay us.
-We avoid people who might ask us favours when they can offer us nothing in return.
+We avoid people who might ask for favours when they can offer us nothing in return.
 We avoid people who provide no benefit to us.
 We try every trick in the book to keep ourselves from anyone else’s attention.
 We walk the paths of our towns with selectively blinkered eyes and with ears alert to the voices owned by those we know so that we can decide whether to hide or approach.
-We pretend to be act different but when we look at ourselves for honest answers for the motives of our behaviour we realise we act in self interest.
+We pretend to be different to that but when we look at ourselves for honest answers for the motives behind our behaviour in any given situation we realise we act in self interest.

 The only selfless act we perform is to look after our own children.
 Even then we do so in knowledge they are our future and they hold our genetic material with them and will continue our genetic line.